Delcy Rodríguez: Minister of Foreign Affairs

-On 26 December 2014, President Nicolás Maduro appointed Rodríguez as the Minister of Popular Power for Foreign Relations, also known as Chancellor, succeeding Rafael Ramírez Carreño.
-Rodríguez thus became the first woman to hold this position in Venezuela's history.

-On 21 December 2015, in the absence of President Nicolás Maduro, Rodríguez attended the 49th Summit of Mercosur heads of state in Asunción.
-During this summit, Rodríguez was involved in a dispute with the President of Argentina, Mauricio Macri, who called for the prompt release of political prisoners in Venezuela.
+In December 2014, President Maduro appointed Rodríguez as the Minister of Popular Power for Foreign Relations, also known as Chancellor, succeeding Rafael Ramírez Carreño.
+Rodríguez became the first woman to hold this position in Venezuela's history.
+In December 2015, in the absence of President Maduro, Rodríguez attended the 49th Summit of Mercosur heads of state in Asunción.
+During this summit, Rodríguez was involved in a dispute with the president of Argentina, Mauricio Macri, who called for the prompt release of political prisoners in Venezuela.
 Rodríguez accused Macri of meddling in Venezuelan internal affairs, of endorsing political violence against Chavismo, and of criticizing Hebe de Bonafini, the head of Madres de Plaza de Mayo, for advocating peaceful protests against his government.
+Rodríguez accused Macri of releasing officials responsible for torture during Argentina's last military dictatorship and vetoing human rights laws, claims that the newspaper Clarín characterized as factual errors.
+President Maduro later praised Rodríguez publicly for metaphorically "sending Macri to the showers" during the summit.

 During the same summit, Rodríguez presented photographs depicting Leopoldo López and opposition protestors attacking public buildings.
 She said the images, sourced from news agencies, evidenced López's responsibility for "attacks against essential public services and Venezuelan universities".
 Rodríguez alleged Macri had released prisoners who were responsible for repression during the last military dictatorship in Argentina and had vetoed laws aimed at addressing unfair treatment, torture, and forced disappearances.
 These allegations were denied by the Argentine Foreign Minister, Susana Malcorra, during a press conference.
 Malcorra stated that Rodríguez's accusations were incorrect and that President Macri deemed a response unnecessary.
 She criticized Rodríguez's remarks as overly aggressive and based on inaccurate information.

-In January 2016, President Nicolás Maduro publicly commended Rodríguez for her confrontation with Macri at the Mercosur meeting, stating that she had metaphorically "sent Macri to the showers".

 In 2016, Rodríguez accused Luis Almagro, the Secretary General of the Organization of American States (OAS) of "international bullying" because of his attempt to suspend Venezuela from the OAS.

-On 17 March 2016, within the framework of an Organization of American States (OAS) assembly, Rodríguez denounced a report recently published by Luis Almagro.
+In March 2016, within the framework of an Organization of American States (OAS) assembly, Rodríguez denounced a report published by Luis Almagro.
 She characterized the report as part of a "complex intervention strategy with medium and long-term consequences".
 Rodríguez informed the assembly that over 70% of Almagro's tweets were focused on criticizing the Venezuelan government and its citizens.